 A quiet area is required for effective teaching and learning.

 *** Specialties ***

-I specialize in contemporary, alternative, soft pop, pop-rock, and signing songs in American Sign Language.
+I specialize in contemporary, alternative, soft pop, pop-rock, R&B and uniquely gifted signing songs in American Sign Language with dance.
 But I am flexible in different genres.
 I enjoy all kinds of styles and genres.
 But more importantly, I study students' preference of genres to teach them basic fundamentals and go from there to more complicated fundamentals and techniques.
 I focus on teaching the students thoroughly of 3 elements of music: Melody, Harmony, and Rhythms - whichever is easier and more enjoyable for students to start with.
 Dynamics also are taught as well to add another important dimension to the music.

 To achieve in understanding and performing all these elements, I highly implement them through visual, reading, writing, listening, and playing.
 Lessons are hands on, active, thorough, and with common-sense examples and clarifications.
 Also, I enjoy teaching through many life examples to 'open their eyes' to the music language.
 I make sure that all their 'whys' are answered in a timely manner.

 See the videos and pictures below!!
 Looking forward to meet you!!

 I work with Deaf and Hard of Hearing students in the Sacramento City Unified School District.
 I communicate in American Sign Language here and speak as well.

 · American Sign Language · Online heard me

 · American Sign Language · Online very impressed, he evaluates and presents subject matter and interact very professionally

 · Piano · In studio Eduardo is a perfect piano teacher!
 He is patient, clear with instructions and a very good communicater.
 He helps build Leila Leila's confidents.
 I are both happy with Eduardo.